11 Times Donald Trump Looked Like He Was Done For

 Kelly began with a blunt statement to Trump on his comments about women: "You've called women you don't like fat pigs, dogs, slobs and disgusting animals."
 She asked: "Does that sound to you like the temperament of a man we should elect as president, and how will you answer the charge from Hillary Clinton, who was likely to be the Democratic nominee, that you are part of the war on women?"

-Trump didn't like that line of questioning whatsoever, and he made his displeasure known the next day after the debate, when he called in to Fox rival cable network, CNN, and unloaded — for half an hour.
+Trump didn't like that line of questioning whatsoever, and he made his displeasure known the next day after the debate, when he called in to Fox rival cable network CNN and unloaded — for half an hour.

 "She gets out, and she starts asking me all sorts of ridiculous questions," Trump said.
 "You could see there was blood coming out of her eyes, blood coming out of her — wherever.
 In my opinion, she was off base."

 Trump denied he was talking about menstruation and instead was referencing her nose.
-The vulgar apparent insinuation remained; there was much outrage from various political corners; and instead Trump's appeal only grew larger.
+The vulgar apparent insinuation remained, there was much outrage from various political corners, and Trump's appeal only grew larger.

-4. Megyn Kelly feud, Part II: Skipping the final Iowa debate
+4. Megyn Kelly feud, part 2: skipping the final Iowa debate

 Trump's battle with Kelly continued for months, and he followed through on one threat — that he wouldn't participate in the next Fox News debate if she was one of the moderators.
 And despite it being the final debate before the Iowa caucuses, when the cameras started rolling on Jan.
 29, Trump wasn't there.

-Instead, he elected to hold his own counter programming with a fundraiser for veterans' groups that was also broadcast live on other rival channels.
+Instead, he elected to hold his own counterprogramming with a fundraiser for veterans' groups that was also broadcast live on rival channels.
 Still, skipping such a high-profile debate just before the first votes of the primary season was a risky move, and an unprecedented one, like much of Trump's candidacy, because it could cost him the all-important state of Iowa.

 Trump claimed he raised over $6 million for various organizations with his competing event, but it wasn't until reporters like the Washington Post's David Fahrenthold started digging that it became apparent not all the money had been fully distributed yet.
-Trump was pressured into holding a combative press conference at the end of May to give a full accounting of those donations, which ended up totaling just $5.6 million and claiming it took four months to give out the donations due to vetting of the different groups.
+Trump was pressured into holding a combative press conference at the end of May to give a full accounting of those donations, which ended up totaling just $5.6 million; he said it took four months to give out the donations due to vetting of the different groups.

 5. Losing Iowa